 As an accompaniment and to add more protein I cook chicken breast tenders with peppers.
 I keep the flavour for chicken very basic so that it doesn’t draw away from the pungent sweetness of the soy based salad dressing.
 Here’s what you’ll need for chicken;

-1 pound pack of chicken tenders (5-6 pieces),
+- 1 pound pack of chicken tenders (5-6 pieces),

-1 green pepper, sliced,
+- 1 green pepper, sliced,

-1/2 to 1 red onion, thickly sliced (depends on the size of the onion!),
+- 1/2 to 1 red onion, thickly sliced (depends on the size of the onion!),

-1 tbsp olive oil,
+- 1 tbsp olive oil,

-Salt, pepper and chilli flakes to taste.
+- Salt, pepper and chilli flakes to taste.

 Next, slice the onion and pepper.
-Heat up oil in a skillet.
+Heat oil in a skillet.
 Add onions to it, saute until opaque.
 Add salt, pepper and chilli flakes.
 I used flakes since a little goes a long way and they add a visual element.
 But you can also use a pinch of red chilli powder.
-After the onions go in the chicken pieces.
+After onions add the chicken pieces.
 Cook on each side for 4-5 minutes.
-Check the center to see if its cooked through.
-The center should no longer be pink.
+Check the center to see if they’ve cooked through – the center should no longer be pink.
 Tenders cook fast!

 For the final assembly, toss pasta and salad vegetables with the dressing.
 Serve with chicken and garnish with roastded peanuts.